PrestaShop/docs/src/content/1.7/development/webservice/_index.md

 {{% /notice %}}

 {{% notice warning %}}
-As you noticed no password nor authentication process is required to access the APIs which is why you need to be **extra careful** with you access key rights and how (and whose) you distribute them.
+As you noticed no password nor authentication process is required to access the APIs which is why you need to be **extra careful** with you access key rights and how (and to whom) you disclose them.
 {{% /notice %}}

 ## Using your webservice API